Call Now

 A carefully thought out plan is everything when it comes to raising money for charity.
 The timing of the fundraiser and the organization with the clearest goals will always make the best impression.
 I don’t know about you, but if I was giving away my money, I would give it to the organization with the best laid out plan—and the organization prepared to use it wisely.

-But it’s easier said than done when planning a whole year of fundraising efforts in advance.
+But it's easier said than done when planning a whole year of fundraising efforts in advance.
 However, if you have ever done any work or read about the successes of large corporations in the newspaper it always comes down to terms like “strategic initiatives” and “quarterly business plans”.
-So being that your organization likely plans to pitch many of the large and successful corporations in your region for charity donations—you will want to go in prepared and speaking their language.

 Setting Reasonable Goals and Objectives for Fundraising

-Set reasonable expectations –Are you a large, government subsidized charity or are you a small grassroots non-profit organization?
+Set reasonable expectations – Are you a large, government subsidized charity or are you a small grassroots non-profit organization?
 Well, depending on which category you fall into, you will need to define your goals for the year based on reason and economy.
-For instance, if you’re a small, new and relatively unknown charity, you can’t realistically expect to make a lot in your first year.
-Not only do you need charity monies to open shop, but you also need willing volunteers.
-Your best plan would be to put money towards the marketing of your charity for this first year—or at least part of it.
-The following questions will help you understand of your overall funding needs.

 • How much money is in the budget now?